dansomrob/dansomrob.github.io/about.md

 title: About
 ---

 My name is Daniel Somerville Roberts, I am currently studying for a MSci in Physics at *Imperial College London*.
 This is my personal website hosted via GitHub Pages.
-It contains notes for my undergraduate degree and other notes in general.
-It also contains side projects I've been working on.
+It contains notes for my undergraduate degree, some essays and other tidbits.

->I hope nobody reads this - your wasting our time if you are.
-Dan

 ### Curriculum Vitae
 * **November 2021** Began undergraduate studies in physics at Imperial College.